2022 Independence Bowl

-The 2022 Independence Bowl was a college football bowl game played on December 23, 2022, at Independence Stadium in Shreveport, Louisiana.
+The 2022 Independence Bowl was an American college football bowl game played on December 23, 2022, at Independence Stadium in Shreveport, Louisiana.
 The 46th annual Independence Bowl, it began at 2:04 p.m.
 CST and was aired on ESPN.
 The game featured the Louisiana Ragin' Cajuns from the Sun Belt Conference and the Houston Cougars from the American Athletic Conference.
 It was one of the 2022–23 bowl games concluding the 2022 FBS football season.
 Sponsored by engineering services company Radiance Technologies, the game was officially known as the Radiance Technologies Independence Bowl.